mrpoons-studio/QtEmu/INSTALL.md

         mkdir build               # Create a clean directory for the build cd build                  # Go into it
-        qmake ..                  # Ask Qmake to generate a Makefile[*] make                      # Run Make to compile the project
+        qmake ..                  # Ask Qmake to generate a Makefile[*] make -j16                 # Run Make to compile the project

-[*]you might need to use the command 'qmake-qt5' instead
+- [x] You might need to use the command `qmake-qt5` instead